mojotx/pwe-c/README.markdown

 The code compiles cleanly on macOS and Linux, and should be straightforward to build on any UNIX-like operating system that's supported by MPFR.

+### Mac compilation

 On a Mac, you can just type "make" if you have the command-line developer tools installed.
 If you do NOT have the command-line development tools installed, you can install them with the `xcode-select --install` command.

-### Mac compilation
+You will also need to install the GNU MPFR library, and IMHO the easiest way to do that is with the [Homebrew package manager](https://brew.sh), and `brew install mpfr`.

 ```text
 $ make